TRY OUR LOCAL OTTAWA HOME DELIVERY

-Feeling sluggish, fatigued, bloated, heavy, dull or stressed after the holidays?
+Feeling sluggish, fatigued, bloated, heavy, dull or stressed?
 There are so many valid reasons for us to hit the “reset button” at this time of year.
-When done properly, a winter detox boosts energy and metabolism, improves digestion, balances hormones and mood, promotes mental clarity and vibrant skin, reduces inflammation and re-establishes healthy eating practices.
+When done properly, a fall reset boosts energy and metabolism, improves digestion, balances hormones and mood, promotes mental clarity and vibrant skin, reduces inflammation and re-establishes healthy eating practices.
 We don’t need to wait until spring to look and feel amazing!

 1. Soup’s On!

-Spices are a great way to rev up our inner fire while boosting detoxification!
+Spices are a great way to rev up our inner fire while boosting metabolism!
 In ayurvedic cooking, chiles, black peppercorns, cinnamon, nutmeg, cloves, coriander, cumin, turmeric, cayenne, ginger, garlic, mustard seed and horseradish are considered warm spices.
 Try spicing up your dish with these warming wonders!
-4. Herbal Infusion

 The more we move, the more efficient our body becomes at circulating and flushing out toxins.
-Gentle, low-intensity exercise such as yoga, stretching, or walking is excellent for stimulating lymphatic drainage while higher-impact exercise is great for sweating out toxins and infusing the body with oxygen.
-7. Hot Tub!
+Gentle, low-intensity exercise such as yoga, stretching, dancing or walking is excellent for stimulating lymphatic drainage while higher-impact exercise is great for sweating out toxins and infusing the body with oxygen.

 Take warm baths, or even long warm showers if a bath is not available.
 Add purifying essential oils like lemongrass, rosemary, lavender or eucalyptus.
 If you are feeling brave, consider the benefits of hydrotherapy by following your bath or shower with a brisk rinse in cold water.
 As counter-intuitive as this practice sounds it is traditionally used to invigorate the body, enhance circulation and drainage and boost immunity!